 We are investing in a number of new areas to try to broaden our business.
-These areas include genomic sequencing and mapping, SNP discovery, molecular diagnostics, and proteomics, or the large scale, high-throughput analysis of protein expression.
+These areas include sequencing, bioinformatics, gene expression databases, SNP discovery, molecular diagnostics, proteomics, or the large scale, high-throughput analysis of protein expression, and the online delivery of our database and software products.
 Because many of these address new markets or involve untested technologies, they may not generate any revenues or provide an adequate return on our investment.
 In these cases, we may have to recognize expenses or losses.

 We have significant fixed expenses, due in part to our need to continue to invest in product development and extensive support for our database collaborators.
 We may be unable to adjust our expenditures if revenues in a particular period fail to meet our expectations, which would adversely affect our operating results for that period.
-Forecasting operating and integration expenses for acquired businesses may be particularly difficult, especially where the acquired business focuses on technologies that do not have an established market.
+Forecasting operating and integration expenses for acquired businesses may be particularly difficult, especially where the acquired business focuses on technologies that do not have an established market